People starting at higher education providers with high, medium and low entry tariffs

 |Ethnicity||High %||High Number of entrants||Medium %||Medium Number of entrants||Low %||Low Number of entrants||Other %||Other Number of entrants||All Tariffs %||All Tariffs Number of entrants|

-Summary of Entrants at higher education providers with high, medium and low entry tariffs Entrants to low, medium and high tariff institutions, by ethnicity Summary
+Summary of People starting at higher education providers with high, medium and low entry tariffs Entrants to low, medium and high tariff institutions, by ethnicity Summary

 3. Ethnic groups of entrants, by tariff level of provider